Creating the GPX route

 Route planning generally begins with choosing the most suitable map.
 Detailed topographic maps make it possible to identify trails, mountain huts, water sources and elevation changes.

 With tools such as OkMap, you can draw the route directly on the map and save the result in GPX format compatible with many GPS devices.
+For a practical demonstration, you can refer to the tutorial Prepare a Hiking Track.

 Elevation analysis of the route

 An important element in hiking route planning is the analysis of the elevation profile.
 The total elevation gain directly affects the difficulty and travel time.
+The analysis of this data is covered in detail in the article Analyzing and Managing GPX GPS Tracks.

 Using DEM data makes it possible to obtain more accurate elevation profiles and identify steep climbs, exposed sections or particularly steep areas.